 Before I start talking about the process, I want to talk about white beans.
 I know many people, who enjoy the ease of using canned beans and I am one of them.
 However, since canned beans tend to be softer in texture than their freshly cooked counterparts, I mostly use them in dips, soups and stews instead of salads.
 I know it takes time to cook them and requires soaking overnight, but I also know that freshly cooked and still warm white beans mixed in with arugula pesto is next level deliciousness.

 The recipe below suggests cooking the beans at home, but if you decide to use canned beans make sure to rinse them well.
 You would also need to warm them up on the stove-top or in the microwave until they are warm to touch.
+Though if you are short on time, this warm white bean salad can be served cold as well.

 Arugula and Almond Pesto:

-To me, what makes this salad “next level” is the pesto made with arugula, sliced almonds and garlic.
+To me, what makes this Cannellini bean salad “next level” is the pesto made with arugula, sliced almonds and garlic.
 When mixed in with the warm beans, it slightly melts and coats them beautifully.
 The recipe below uses 1/3 cup of olive oil to make the pesto.
 If you are calorie-conscious and/or feel like that is too much, feel free to substitute some of it with the beans’ cooking liquid.

 I also used arugula as a part of the salad and mixed it with thinly sliced radishes.
 If you do not have radishes, you can also try beets.
 In the past, I also added thinly sliced Chioggia beets and that was really good as well.
 So feel free to play with whatever you have in your fridge.